Links are welcome, but the content is copyrighted. Please do not copy without permission.

 Q10: Can I sell cake balls?

-Answer: At your home, a farmer’s market, a farm stand, or a municipal, county, or nonprofit fair, festival, or event.
+Answer: You can sell foods on the allowed list at your home, a farmer’s market, a farm stand, or a municipal, county, or nonprofit fair, festival, or event.
 To rephrase, the fair, festival, or event must be sponsored by a municipality (city), county, or a non-profit organization.
 The law does not allow for sales at privately sponsored public events such as craft fairs or flea markets.

 Q12.
 How can I find out who is sponsoring an event?